IS HEALTH CARE A RIGHT FOR FREE LOADERS?

 Almost all of the people who presently do not have adequate health care insurance deserve to have it.
 Why?
 Because the relevant moral principle is "From each according to reasonable ability, to each according to need or reasonable desire with scarce things equitably rationed according to need" and these people contribute (or at least are willing to contribute even if wrongfully denied employment) to society according to reasonable ability.
 (The reasonable ability of children and of people physically or mentally incapable of doing useful work, or of people past a reasonable retirement age, or of people willing to work but wrongfully denied the opportunity to do so, is of course considered to be zero, which means they are considered to be contributing according to reasonable ability no matter what; also attending school or an apprentice program, etc., is considered doing useful work.)

 Today, the only choices for health care policy that the politicians ever talk about are these two:

-b) A policy (such single payer universal health care for all) that is based on the idea that health care is the right of all (whether they contribute according to reasonable ability or not, i.e., whether they are freeloaders or not).
-This kind of policy also denies the "From each according to reasonable ability, to each according to need or reasonable desire" moral principle (especially the first part of that principle).
+b) A policy (such as single payer universal health care for all) that is based on the idea that health care is the right of all (whether they contribute according to reasonable ability or not, i.e., whether they are freeloaders or not).
+This kind of policy also denies the "From each according to reasonable ability, to each according to need or reasonable desire" moral principle (in particular the first part of that principle).

 Given ONLY these two morally flawed choices, good people (and I) very understandably go with the second choice because they don't want people who truly deserve health care as much as anybody else not to have it when they need it.